BU-DiSC/LSM-Compaction-Analysis/README.md

 make static_lib
 ```

-To run the workload, just give:
+To run the workload, you need to go to examples/__working_branch/ directory and just give:

 ```
 make